Meiotic recombination checkpoint: Recombination model

 The meiotic recombination checkpoint operates in response to defects in meiotic recombination and chromosome synapsis, potentially arresting cells before entry into meiotic divisions.
 Because recombination is initiated by double stranded breaks (DSBs) at certain regions of the genome, entry into Meiosis 1 must be delayed until the DSBs are repaired.
 The meiosis-specific kinase Mek1 plays an important role in this and recently, it has been discovered that Mek1 is able to phosphorylate Ndt80 independently of IME2.
 This phosphorylation, however, is inhibitory and prevents Ndt80 from binding to MSEs in the presence of DSBs.

 Roles outside of cell cycle progression

 Heterokaryon Incompatibility

-Heterokaryon Incompatibility (HI) has been likened to a fungal immune system; it is a non-self recognition mechanism that is ubiquitous among filamentous members of the Asomycota phylum of the Fungi kingdom.
+Heterokaryon Incompatibility (HI) has been likened to a fungal immune system; it is a non-self recognition mechanism that is ubiquitous among filamentous members of the phylum Ascomycota of the fungal kingdom.
 Vib-1 is an Ndt80 homologue in Neurospora crassa and is required for HI in this species.
 It has been found that mutations at the vib1 locus suppress non-self recognition, and VIB-1 is required for the production of downstream effectors associated with HI, such as extracellular proteases.